Your baby can begin to strengthen their small muscles starting now! Find out how from Mary, one of our early literacy librarians.

 Sing a song together and help your baby clap to the beat.

 Want more ideas?
-Parents.com has ways to encourage fine motor skills through each stage of your baby's development.
+Parents.com has ways to encourage fine motor skills, opens a new window through each stage of your baby's development.

-Learn more about baby fine motor developmental milestones (and possible red flags) from Children's Therapy and Family Resource Centre, a nonprofit agency.
+Learn more about baby fine motor developmental milestones (and possible red flags) from Children's Therapy and Family Resource Centre, opens a new window, a nonprofit agency.